 Although the umpire told Benchetrit to peel it himself, it was an odd request.

-Not all the time you get funny or weird requests, you also get a chance of amazing experiences as well that you can’t ever forget.
+Not all the time do you get funny or weird requests, you also get a chance of amazing experiences as well that you can’t ever forget.

 Nadal quickly approached the girl and said sorry to her, after that kissed on her cheeks.
 This is something amazing that the girl won’t forget and would proudly share with her friends.